-It is important to remember that not every child is the same, and children reach milestones at different ages.
-Consult your child's doctor if you are suspicious that your child is not developing speech and language skills correctly.
+It is important to remember that not every child is the same.
+Children reach milestones at different ages.
+Talk your child's healthcare provider if you are suspicious that your child is not developing speech and language skills correctly.
 The National Institute on Deafness and Other Communication Disorders and other experts list the following age-appropriate speech and language milestones for babies and young children.

 Milestones related to speech and language

 Vocalizes pleasure and displeasure sounds differently (laughs, giggles, cries, or fusses)